vivocha/bot-sdk/README.md

 ---

-This SDK allows to write Vivocha Bot Agents integrating existing bots, built and trained using your preferred bot platform (E.g., Dialogflow, IBM Watson Conversation, etc...).
+This SDK allows to write Vivocha Bot Agents integrating existing bots, built and trained using your preferred bot / NLP platform (E.g., Dialogflow, IBM Watson Conversation, Wit.ai, etc...).
 Then, by creating a BotManager it is possible to register multi-platform bot implementations and let Vivocha communicate with them through a well-defined, clear and uniform message-based interface.

 ## Overview / The Big Picture